How to Make Your Smartphone Consume Less Data

 Track the data usage

-There are plenty of apps for doing this, or you can simply use the online account for iPhones.
-Android devices made it a little easier, by creating a spot for this in the settings menu.
+There are plenty of apps for this, or you can simply use the online account for iPhones.
+Android devices made it a little easier by creating a spot for this in the settings menu.
 Go to Wireless and Networks, and then look for Data Usage.

 Avoid updating apps on 3G/4G

 You can sometimes update an application using your Wi-Fi at home or work.
 Similarly, you can connect it to a personal hotspot or do the updating on your computer if you’re using iOS.
-This way, you can later synchronize all changes using the USB cable you have or via Bluetooth.
+This way, you can later synchronize all changes using your USB cable or via Bluetooth.

 Use instant messaging when possible

 As we said before, it’s best to identify those apps that let you do what you want without wasting too much data.
-Most of us use their smartphones to communicate.
-It’s true that it’s tempting to check who liked your picture and who commented on your post on Facebook, who retweeted you or who wrote a reference on your Linkedin profile.
+Most of us use our smartphones to communicate.
+It’s indeed tempting to check who liked your picture and who commented on your post on Facebook, who retweeted you, or who wrote a reference on your Linkedin profile.
 However, these things are not highly important.

 You have to admit that you can easily live without having the LinkedIn app installed on your phone, and you can certainly wait until you get to a computer before checking Facebook.
-For this reason, we recommend using messaging platforms for talking to your friends, colleagues, business contacts and so on.
-Such programs are WhatsApp, the iMessage for iPhone, the BlackBerry Messenger and few others.
+For this reason, we recommend using messaging platforms to talk to your friends, colleagues, business contacts, etc. These programs are WhatsApp, the iMessage for iPhone, BlackBerry Messenger, and a few others.